Strangers in the Night (UFO album): Reissue

-In 1999, EMI reissued Strangers in the Night in an expanded edition featuring two bonus songs, "Hot 'n' Ready" and "Cherry".
-The announcement at the beginning of the expanded CD version indicates the first track was recorded in Chicago, but this was not so according to the booklet of the 2008 remaster (the songs are pointed as recorded in Youngstown, Ohio, 15 October 1978 and Cleveland, Ohio, 16 October 1978 accordingly).
+In 1999, EMI reissued Strangers in the Night as an expanded edition featuring two bonus songs, "Hot 'n' Ready" and "Cherry".
+The announcement at the beginning of this version indicates the first track was recorded in Chicago, but this was not so according to the booklet of the 2008 remaster (the songs are pointed as recorded in Youngstown, Ohio, 15 October 1978 and Cleveland, Ohio, 16 October 1978 accordingly).
 The audience noise is from Chicago and the introduction for the CD was from the Chicago show.
-At 2:40 into the track "Lights Out", Phil Mogg sings "Lights out, lights out Chicago", which is followed by audience roar.
-Two tracks, "Mother Mary" and "This Kid's", are actually studio tracks with crowd noise added, as outlined in the 2008 remaster booklet.
-The track listing was also reordered to more accurately reflect UFO's setlist at the time.
-The track list of the 2008 version is identical to the 1999 version; no additional tracks or track list modifications are present.
+At 2:40 into the track "Lights Out", Phil Mogg sings, "Lights out, lights out Chicago," followed by an audience roar.
+"Mother Mary" and "This Kid's" are studio tracks with crowd noise added, as outlined in the 2008 remaster booklet.
+The track listing was reordered to more accurately reflect UFO's set at the time.
+The track list of the 2008 version is identical to the 1999 version, with no additional tracks or setlist modifications.

-Outtake songs from the 1978 tour have also been released.
+Outtakes from the 1978 tour have also been released.
 A live version of "On with the Action" from the "Doctor Doctor" single was reissued on UFO: The Chrysalis Years (1973-79) in 2011.
-In addition, two further live songs, "Ain't No Baby" recorded in Kenosha, WI, and "Pack It Up (And Go)" recorded in Columbus, OH, appeared on Hot 'n' Live: The Chrysalis Live Anthology 1974-1983 in 2013.
-The Japanese version of this release includes a further version of "Pack It Up (And Go)", recorded in Youngstown, OH, as a bonus track.
+"Ain't No Baby", recorded in Kenosha, WI, and "Pack It Up (And Go)", recorded in Columbus, OH, appeared on Hot 'n' Live: The Chrysalis Live Anthology 1974-1983 in 2013.
+The Japanese version of this release includes a further version of "Pack It Up (And Go)", recorded in Youngstown, OH.

 On Record Store Day 2020, Chrysalis was to release Live in Youngstown 1978, one of the six concerts recorded for Strangers in the Night.